-ARGOR engaged the services of the assurance provider PricewaterhouseCoopers GmbH, and their independent reasonable assurance report can be viewed as soon as available on www.argor.com.
-PwC has been chosen as a trusted, independent, and accredited global LPPM and LBMA partner.
+Heraeus engaged the services of the assurance provider PricewaterhouseCoopers GmbH, and their independent reasonable assurance report can be viewed as soon as available on www.herae.us/conflictminerals.

+PwC has been chosen as a trusted, independent, and accredited global LBMA and LPPM partner.